 Just like the F181, the UDI U818A comes with a 2MP camera (640X480) that takes snaps and records images into a mounted SD card within the drone.
 It also takes about 2 hours (when utterly discharged) to fully charge and it discharges within 9 minutes of continuous use.
 And much like the F181, this drone also has a control distance of about 200m.

-This drone however, does have a slight upper hand over the F181 in that it is a very stable drone and its video footage is far better.
-It also has GPS control that curtails its flights within the appropriate control distance and it can as well help to return this drone in case it wonders away from the limited controllable region.
+This drone, however, does have a slight upper hand over the F181 in that it is a very stable drone and its video footage is far better.
+It also has GPS control that curtails its flights within the appropriate control distance, and it can as well help to return this drone in case it wanders away from the limited controllable region.
+If you want to get much more familiar with it, we suggest checking out our UDI U818A detailed review.

 Even though the UDI U818A does seem like a formidable competitor in performance, packaging and pricing, this drone still has a drawback in that the durability of the drone is lesser than that of the F181.
 This led to many unsatisfied users.
 Besides that main challenge, this drone is truly a great device to try out.
 It is highly recommended for beginners in flying mini-drones.